Research areas and people

 Estonian as a morhologically rich language with free word order needs an appropriate approach for machine translation.
 We are researching formalisms and methods for translationg to and from such a language.
 There are people working on both rule-based and statistical MT, neural translation and automatic post-editing of translation results.

-The people working on machine translation are Mark Fišel, Heiki-Jaan Kaalep, Krista Liin, Kaspar Papli and Kairit Sirts.
+The people working on machine translation are Mark Fišel, Heiki-Jaan Kaalep, Kairit Sirts and students.

 Our goal is for the computer to be able to construct, inflect and analyze words as well as a human can.